 - MIDI devices

-- Pro Tools 11 or higher (not included with course purchase)
+- Pro Tools 11 or higher (not included with course purchase) Please note: Pro Tools First is not supported in this course.

 - Any current audio interface that supports Core Audio (Mac OS) or ASIO (Windows) such as the Avid Mbox 3, Focusrite Scarlett, Presonus AudioBox, etc.